freddneos/frederico.eu-gatsby/_data/blog/2020-10-22-create-custom-shorthands-for-your-git-😎.md

 6505576 change in these - freddneos , 8 hours ago
 aa0e245 fix something - freddneos , 9 hours ago
 ```

-Final format of our file :
+Final format of our file (.gitconfig) :

 ```bash